mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-timetable.md

     - close abstracts submission on abstracts.g-node.org

 ### Until last week of July
-- [BCOS] review abstracts
+- [BCOS] abstract handling
   - review abstracts
-  - set states to accepted or rejected?
+  - set all states to accepted or rejected; abstracts in states other than accepted will not be able to upload posters
 - [G-Node]
   - sort abstracts
   - upload sort order to abstracts.g-node.org
-  - [new step?] provide BCOS with CSV of all abstracts - ideally already with poster upload codes
+  - provide BCOS with CSV of all abstracts
+    - use scripts/abstracts_uploadkey_csv.py on the initial CSV file to create a CSV with the required poster upload keys
+    - use the uploadersalt string
 - [G-Node] prepare services at bc.g-node.org and posters.bc.g-node.org
     - [BCOS] check required categories
       - Main, Invited Talks, Contributed Talks, Posters, Workshops, Exhibition, Conference Information